 IT professionals are in strong agreement that Linux is the most secure operating system.
 Previously the barrier to using Linux was that you needed to be a power user in order to run the platform successfully, resulting in businesses finding other solutions such as Windows or macOS.
 This is no longer the case, and eOS makes Linux accessible and even more secure than the major players.

 Ensuring that your business is running a secure operating system is a core requirement for every user.
 It makes a massive difference to your overall security posture but that doesn’t mean it safeguards you completely.
 If your staff have received minimal security awareness training and are not attentive to cyber threats, even the most secure devices can be breached.
 There’s always a risk that someone inside your organisation could download a piece of malware or ransomware by mistake.
 Security begins with Linux and continues with user education.

+Even taking a screen shot of security and privacy settings are automatically obscured from the screen shot software.
 Something we’re constantly bombarded with on a daily basis are companies asking for or stealing our personal information.
 Over the year’s companies like Google, Microsoft and Facebook have gathered more and more personal information about every connected individual on this planet than all the world’s governments combined.

 It’s refreshing to finally use an OS that has your privacy at the forefront of its ethos.
 Your data will always belong to you and only you.
 The developers of eOS do not make advertising deals or collect your personal data, their operation is solely funded by its loyal userbase who can donate and purchase apps on the AppCenter.